cunybpl/nycet_pnp/src/content/guides/plants/water-cooled-chilled-water-plant.md

     </figure>
 </a>

-## Water-Cooled Chilled Water Plant Systems and Components
+## Water-cooled Chilled Water Plant Systems and Components

-### Water-Cooled Chiller System
+### Water-cooled Chiller System

 A water-cooled chiller produces chilled water through the basic refrigeration cycle to the chilled water loop to distribute to the facility.
 The primary systems and components of a water-cooled chiller are shown in Figure 2.